jame25/foo_artwork/README.md

 2. Place in: `%APPDATA%\foobar2000\foo_artwork_data\logos\stream.example.com.png`
 3. Connect to the radio station
 4. The logo will appear immediately

+This feature is particularly useful for frequently listened radio stations, providing immediate visual identification.

 #### Fallback Images for Failed Artwork Searches